 II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.a).(1) This must include at least three years' experience as a core physician faculty member in an ACGME-accredited emergency medicine, pediatrics, preventive medicine, or medical toxicology program; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine, the American Board of Pediatrics, or the American Board of Preventive Medicine, or by the American Osteopathic Board of Emergency Medicine, or subspecialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include current clinical activity in the practice of medical toxicology; (Core) II.A.3.d) must include active involvement in scholarly activity; and, (Core) II.A.3.e) should include demonstrated participation in academic societies and educational programs designed to enhance his or her educational and administrative skills.
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology or the American Board of Physical Medicine and Rehabilitation or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.A.3.b).(1) The Review Committee does not allow other subspecialty qualifications for program directors.
 (Core) II.A.4.
 Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
 (Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)